peilinUWU/rasa/data/nlu.md

 - i am learning python

 intent:ask_howdoing
+- i'm fine, and you
+- I'm fine, and how are you?
 - Ahoy matey how are you?
 - Are you ok?
 - Do you feel good?